 – Provides access to disabled workers.

-– Offers alternative that would have otherwise kept parents and senior caregivers out of the workforce.
+– Offers an alternative that would have otherwise kept parents and senior caregivers out of the workforce.

 – Offers geographic, socioeconomic, and cultural diversity that would not otherwise be possible.

-– Over 70% employees report says the ability telecommute will be somewhat to extremely important in choosing their next job.
+– Over 70%of employees report that the ability telecommute will be somewhat to extremely important in choosing their next job.

 – 75% of retirees want to continue to work – but they want the flexibility to enjoy their retirement.

-– 36% of retirees say the ability to work part rather than full time, or to work from home would have encouraged them to keep working – even if it didn’t provide health benefits or meant a temporarily reduced pension.
+– 36% of retirees say the ability to work part-time rather than full-time, or to work from home would have encouraged them to keep working – even if it didn’t provide health benefits or meant a temporarily reduced pension.

 – 38% of surveyed retirees indicated that being able to work seasonally or on a independent contractor basis would have encouraged them to delay retirement.